savagedata/regression-tree-tutorial/README.md

 ## [1] 15012.78
 ```

-The real price was $17,314, but our prediction was $15,012.
-Maybe we can still improve the bagged model...
+Bagged trees are a great improvement over a single tree, but maybe we can still improve the bagged model...

 ## Random Forest